albertattard/spring-boot-camp/docs/01-primer/03-demo/08-dockerize.md

 # Dockerize
 {: .no_toc }

-Spring Boot provides a [Gradle task `bootBuildImage`](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/html/#build-image), that we can use to build docker images and take full advantage of the docker layers.
+Spring Boot provides an efficient approach to dockerize an application that takes full advantage of the docker layers.

 ## Table of contents
 {: .no_toc .text-delta }